abyanmajid/hyte/README.md

 ## Getting help

 The documentation for this crate can be found at [Work In Progress](https://github.com/abyanmajid/hyte/blob/main/LICENSE).
-Alternatively, you can print out a short manual by calling the `help` function.
+Alternatively, you can print a short manual to the standard output by calling the `help` function.

 ```rust
 use hyte::help;